 Subterror Behemoth Umastryx (2-3x):

 This is your main boss monster, who flips to target and banish your opponent’s monster; that gives this deck a nondestructive removal option, which is very important in the current and future meta, where many monsters have protection from destruction effects.
-Note that running 2 copies is acceptable, because it is preferred to open with some backrow cards that would protect him, or flip him up on the opponent’s turn as disruption, although a few people do run 3.
+Note that running 2 copies is acceptable, because the best Subterror hands have at least 1 backrow card to protect him, or flip him up on the opponent’s turn as disruption, although a few people do run 3 Umastryx.

 Subterror Behemoth Stygokraken (1-2x):

 Subterror Nemesis Warrior (3x):

 The main recursive option you have in this deck.
 Perhaps the best part of this monster is his Quick Effect of milling a Behemoth from the deck as cost, then tributing at least 2 monsters (face-up/face-down, including himself, but without targeting) as an effect to Special Summon/Set the milled Behemoth.
 Not only that, but if you flip one of your Behemoths face-up in any way, you can Special Summon this guy from the GY with priority on chain link 2, so he’ll help you “chain block” your behemoth (you will see this come up in the Combo section).

 Subterror Final Battle (3x):

 This is the best trap card in the deck, period.
 It has multiple uses, most notably, flipping your Subterror monsters (1) face-up or (2) face-down, or (3) bestowing them stats equal to their combined original ATK/DEF for the rest of the turn.
 None of these target, by the way; you choose the affected card on resolution.
-Lastly, the final effect, though underrated, is (4) to prevent anyone from negating the effects of Subterror cards that could be activated.
-Something of note is that it does NOT target the monster that would be flipped or boosted, so you choose on resolution.
+Lastly, the final effect, though underrated, is (4) to prevent anyone from negating the activatable effects of Subterror cards.